Are oil and gas operations harmful to human health?

 Will sink holes be created as water and gas are drained from the coal seams?

-No. This has not occurred with in almost two decades of Queensland CSG production.
+No. This has not occurred in two decades of Queensland CSG production.
 Once the water and gas have been pumped out, the coal seam remains in place, so it is not possible for underground caverns to be created.

 Does CSG production require thousands of wells to be drilled closely together and restrict other land uses?